divinewyk/ETF_Trading_High_Frequency/README.md

 # ETF_Trading_WRDS_TAQM

-Present pitch book and part of the code
+Present pitch book see (pitch book pdf) and part of the code (Technical paper)

 ## Drivers of the ETF Prices